jameslawler/notes/docs/portuguese-language/verbs/dever.md

 Story with true / false:

-As crianças devem brincar ao ar livre - V ou F
+As crianças devem brincar ao ar livre - False
-O Monopólio é um jogo de tabuleiro - V ou F
+O Monopólio é um jogo de tabuleiro - True
-Não deveriam explorar a criatividade através da pintura - V ou F Todas as atividades mencionadas proporcionam diversão - V ou F Andar de bicicleta ajuda a desenvolver os os músculos - V ou F
+Não deveriam explorar a criatividade através da pintura - False Todas as atividades mencionadas proporcionam diversão - True Andar de bicicleta ajuda a desenvolver os músculos - True

 ## Writing Prompts

 1. Tem alguma dívida?
 Do you have any debts?
 2. Descreva as regras de um jogo de tabuleiro.
-Describe the rules of a boardgame.
+Describe the rules of a board game.
 3. O que você deve fazer antes de dormir?
 What should you do before going to bed?